 In addition, car dealers and manufacturers sponsor a 2-year associate degree program.
 This also entails coursework and an apprenticeship.

 Most trainee technicians learn the nuances of the trade by on-the-job training with veteran mechanics.
 Sometimes, on-the-job training is part of an additional program.

 It usually takes two to five years to become an established technician.
 An additional one to two years increases the technician's knowledge of repairs.
 Another year or two qualifies him or her to repair more difficult items like transmissions.

 A certified master technician differs from a certified technician in the amount of automotive areas the technician has successfully tested on.
 The ASE designates eight fields in which a technician can be certified.
 They are engine repair, automatic transmissions, manual drive train and axles, suspension and steering, brakes, electrical systems, heating and air conditioning and engine performance.

 To qualify for certification, technicians must have at least two years of experience and pass the test.
 Finishing a high school, vocational or community college program may replace one year of experience.
 When a technician has certification in all of the eight fields, he or she is a certified master technician.

 Most certified technicians have successfully passed only a few of the certification areas.
 A certified master technician has passed all eight certification exams.
 However, they are not equipped to fix frames.
 There are different certification exams for this.

 Employment Outlook and Salary Info

-The U.S. Bureau of Labor Statistics (BLS) projected a 5% increase in jobs for automotive service technicians and mechanics from 2014-2024, close to the average for all careers.
-Overall, workers in the field brought home a median annual salary of $37,850 as of May 2015, per BLS reports.
+The U.S. Bureau of Labor Statistics (BLS) projected a 1% decline in jobs for automotive service technicians and mechanics from 2018-2028.
+Overall, workers in the field brought home a median annual salary of $40,710 as of May 2018, per BLS reports.